Photo Verification

 Using provenance verification, the editor asks the freelancer to submit the original RAW file alongside the JPEG.
 The verification system runs its multi-factor analysis and produces a detailed report.
 The editor can see that the RAW file passes sensor authenticity checks, that the JPEG shows high structural similarity to a normalized rendering of the RAW, that metadata is consistent between the two files, and that no recapture artifacts were detected.
 The image is then signed with a C2PA manifest.
 If questions arise later, the evidence is on record.

 The two approaches differ in what they demand.
 Detection requires only the image itself, which is convenient.
-Provenance requires the source file, which is more demanding but produces stronger evidence.
-This tradeoff is central to choosing the right approach for a given context.
+Provenance requires the source file, which asks more of the photographer but produces stronger evidence.
+That tradeoff usually decides which approach fits a given context.

 When to Use Which Approach